TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/dev/server-documentation.md

 ## Information about the Documentation

-This documentation comes with a seperat and auto-generated documentation for the server API.
+This documentation comes with a separate and auto-generated documentation for the server API.
 It uses [compodoc](https://compodoc.app/) to generate the documentation based on the modules, controllers, services, classes, ... present in the server.
 The generator creates corresponding diagrams and uses the JSDoc (if present).